 At the age of 17, Dez was on a murder charge and convicted of manslaughter.
 He had been leading a life of crime involving drugs and violence.
 Now, Dez is the director of a national award winning project – Spark2Life, which won the 2007 Youth Justice Award for ‘Outstanding Contribution in Tackling Youth Crime.
 He now works with the Criminal Justice System to tackle the gang and knife crime in London and is the author of the book ‘Convicted or Condemned’.
 He is a Christian Pastor and community leader.
 His main objective is to empower a generation to lead in their community.

-Paul Dayes is a project co-ordinator and case worker currently doing both prison inreach and outreach with young men in the London Borough of Waltham Forest.
-He has a passion for this type of work because of his own past and his desire to try and help young people from making the same mistakes that he did.
+Paul Dayes is our Newham co-ordinator, he works with young people in a Newham YOT and has a passion for this type of work.
+Due to his own past, his desire is to try and help young people from making the same mistakes that he did.
 At the age of 14, he was living on the streets, by aged 17 he was involved in gangs; aged 21 he was a drugs dealer selling drugs on a large scale and aged 25 he was carrying out armed robberies.
 By the age of 30, Paul had joined a Turkish gang and was importing and selling drugs.
 After 17 years of being involved in drugs, it was inevitable that he would also be using them – at the age of 40 Paul was committing whatever crime necessary to feed his drug addiction.
 Whilst in prison, doing 4½ years for robbery – aged 47, Paul picked up a bible and began reading.
 After 27 years of a life of crime, he became a Christian and since then he has been committed to supporting and advocating for people who used to be where he was.
 In 2012, Paul started an organisation in partnership with Teen Challenge London called Egangs Project, he is now the current director.
 In 2014, he partnered with Spark2Life as a caseworker where he helps young people to turn their lives around and to realise their full potential.

 Danyele is a youth justice graduate with over 10 years experience of working with high risk young people.
 She has worked in an array of capacities including play schemes, social care, youth offending and probation service.
 During her various placements, she observed that there are many young people and young adults, in particular those within the care or criminal justice system, who tend to lack self-esteem and opportunities to suit their needs.
 She also noted that very little work was being done to work with those individuals, be them male or female, focusing on this area.
 As a result of this, she founded an organisation with a partner – Aspire to Empower – that aimed to support and empower young people.
 Danyele’s passion for young people was inspired by the injustices and poor treatment of some of her own friends and family, which she witnessed growing up.

-“I saw the beauty in them, but the system did not see same…”
+“I saw the beauty in them, but the system did not see the same…”

 Leroy Logan is a retired Superintendent who served 30 years, 1983-2013, in the Metropolitan Police Service (MPS).
 His community based career was primarily through borough level policing, focussing on cultural groups that historically have a lack of trust.
 He is the founder and past Chair of the MPS Black Police Association (BPA) which led him to develop, in 2001, an award winning community engagement & consultation programme that is still ongoing with the VOYAGE programme (Voice Of the Youth And Genuine Empowerment).
 Since retiring Leroy has set his focus on maintaining safer & stronger communities, especially for young people, through REALLITY (Raising Everyone’s Awareness of Lives Lost in The Youth) his social enterprise & REALLITY Security Solutions (RSS) his security consultancy.
 Leroy is now working with Spark2Life engagement & advocacy charity, for young people, as their Custody Office Coordinator project.
 He offers timely & practical interventions for affected people in police custody, with the intention of reducing gang related activities & to assist them in making more positive life choices.